rsoc39/nutanix-password-change/README.md

 # Nutanix Password Change

 Takes the password on stdin and will prompt for it if one is not provided.
-The propmpt will not echo the password.
+The prompt will not echo the password.

 ## Parameters
 ```